BeamLiu/mcp-java-doc/java-docs-json-doclet/README.md

 </plugin>
 ```

-ATTENTION: add central plugin repository *ONLY* when you cannot retrieve the artifacts when using some minior sites:
+ATTENTION: add central plugin repository *ONLY* when you cannot retrieve the artifacts when using some mirror sites:
 ```xml
 <pluginRepositories>
     <pluginRepository>